 As a small business owner, you’ll benefit from grants per application round, typically $20,000, aimed at fueling growth.
 The program emphasizes private equity-backed middle-market companies and underrepresented entrepreneurs, requiring demonstrated funding needs and a scalable business model.

+The grant is also inclusive of mission-driven organizations like churches and social enterprises led by ex-felons, helping expand opportunities for historically overlooked groups.
 Besides funding, you gain access to mentorship, peer networks, and market-cycle collaboration to guarantee your business thrives sustainably.

 Life Science and Biotech Funding Opportunities in Delaware